cellularmitosis/KhanBadges/README.md

 ### Stumbling blocks

-* Dragging images into the Asset catalog directly from Chrome
+* Dragging images into the Asset catalog directly from Chrome.
+[Ugh](http://stackoverflow.com/a/14737744).

 So it turns out that if you grag a PNG directly from your web browser (Chrome) into Xcode, it appears to work, but `UIImage(named:)` will return nil.